Skip to main content

 What Does the Healing Process Look Like?

-This concern is almost always premature.
+That concern is almost always premature.
 Between days ten and thirty, the skin underneath continues to regenerate, and the pigment gradually resurfaces as the new skin settles.
-By the six-week mark, the brows have typically reached their true healed color, which is generally twenty to forty percent lighter than the initial appearance right after the procedure.
+By the six-week mark, the brows have typically reached their true healed color, which is generally twenty to forty percent lighter than the appearance right after the procedure.
 Any remaining unevenness or gaps are addressed at the mandatory touch-up appointment.

 How Much Does It Cost?